Department of Labor Logo United States Department of Labor

 Employment

-Employment growth for artists depends largely on the overall state of the economy and whether people are willing to spend money on art, because people usually buy art when they can afford to do so.
+Employment growth for artists depends largely on the overall state of the economy and whether people are willing to spend money on art.
 During good economic times, people and businesses are interested in buying more artwork; during economic downturns, they generally buy less.
 However, there is always some demand for art by private collectors and museums.

 Job growth for craft and fine artists may be limited by the sale of inexpensive, machine-produced items designed to look like handmade crafts.
-A continued interest in locally made products and crafted goods will likely offset some of these employment losses.
+A continued interest in locally made products and crafted goods may create some demand for these workers.

 Percent Numeric